shamasun/SAA-C03/02. Tech Fundamentals/README.md

 6. Presentation
 7. Application

-- *Physical layer*
+*Physical*
 - Devices use shared physical media = Network cable (electrical); Fibre (light), WiFi (RF)
 - Standards exist for transmitting to/ receiving from physical media.
 For example voltage, connector type.
 - Standards help devices with a common understanding.
 Say, a certain voltage $\implies{}$ bit 1 or 0
 - For more devices on the network, a hub is required.
 - No device is uniquely identifiable on the network.
 - Therefore, hubs broadcast.
 This means collisions!
 - No access control over which device can transmit on shared medium.
 - Dumb layer.
 Scales poorly.

-- *Data link*
+*Data link*
 - Works on top of a working layer 1 connection.

-- *Network*
+*Network*

-- *Transport*
+*Transport*

-- *Session*
+*Session*

-- *Presentation*
+*Presentation*

-- *Application*
+*Application*